kione83/Web-Course---Full-Stack/wd_week_1/day_1/lecture.md

 When creating a web page, you add tags (known as markup) to the content of the page.

-These tags provide extra meaning and allow browsers to show users the appropriate structure for the page.

 ### The makeup (syntax) of a HTML tag